Doreen Carwithen: Works

 Doreen Carwithen wrote scores for over 30 films, including Harvest from the Wilderness (1948), Boys in Brown (1950), Mantrap (released in the U.S. as Man in Hiding) (1952), The Men of Sherwood Forest (1954) and Three Cases of Murder (1955).
 In two of the films - The Stranger Left No Card (1952) and On the Twelfth Day (1954) - the music took the place of dialogue.
 Music from the score of the short British Transport Films documentary East Anglian Holiday (1954) was later reused in her Suffolk Suite.
 She gained a reputation in the film industry for her professionalism and speed under pressure: her score for Elizabeth Is Queen, the official film of the coronation of Queen Elizabeth II, had to be completed in just three days.

-Her orchestral works include an overture ODTAA (One Damn Thing After Another) (1945) (after the novel by John Masefield); a Concerto for piano and strings (1948); the overture Bishop Rock (1952) and the Suffolk Suite (1964).
+Her orchestral works include an overture ODTAA (One Damn Thing After Another) (1945, after the novel by John Masefield); a Concerto for piano and strings (1948); the overture Bishop Rock (1952) and the Suffolk Suite (1964).
 Scores and parts for Bishop Rock and Suffolk Suite are available from Goodmusic.
 She also wrote a Violin Sonata (1951) and two award-winning (Clements Prize, 1948 and Cobbett Award, 1952) but little-known string quartets, which received their first recordings in 1998, as well as seven solo songs, composed early in her career.

 Carwithen was an accomplished pianist herself, as is evident from the piano writing in her 1948 Piano Concerto.
+The piece was premiered by soloist Iris Loveridge at the Proms in 1952, the only work by a woman to be featured that season.
 But her neo-classical three movement Sonatina (1946) was written for her lifelong friend, the pianist Violet Graham Cole (1923–2000).
 She also edited for performance the second piano concerto by her husband William Alwyn.

 A Doreen Carwithen Music Festival took place in the village of Haddenham between 30 June and 3 July 2022, marking her centenary.
 For the same reason, the BBC Proms included three of her works - Bishop Rock, the Second String Quartet and ODTAA - in the 2022 season, and her life and work were featured in the BBC Radio Three series Composer of the Week in November 2022.